 The new 16 plate has arrived, which means now is the perfect time to look for a new car and acquire one of the top contending number plates.
 To welcome the new registration into the UK, here is an infographic with some surprising discoveries about registration plates.

 The new plate change only happens twice a year but it brings a wave of new variations with every change.
-To stand out from the crowd you can create your own personalised number plate which could include a name, a reflection of something you love or simply an eye-catching design.
+To stand out from the crowd you can create your own show number plate which could include a name, a reflection of something you love or simply an eye-catching design.
+You can buy show plates for a good price if you are prepared to do some searching and try lots of combinations of meaningful numbers and letters.

 In this infographic there are some examples of the unique plates to look out for in 2016, can you guess the words attached to the new 16 registration plates?
 Have a go at some general knowledge and match the registration plates below to a celebrity.